habibialkaff/rn-ts--sample/README.md

 This app has nested navigation: Tab Navigation inside Stack Navigation.

-It also uses ["HOC"](https://facebook.github.io/react/docs/higher-order-components.html) concept to restrict access for some Screens
+It also uses ["HOC"](https://facebook.github.io/react/docs/higher-order-components.html) concept to restrict access for some Screens.

+### How to use
+Make sure to run "npm run dev" while running "npm start" so that the typescript is compiled everytime a TS/TSX file is changed.